mtlee144/linked-blog-starter-md/publish/House Rules.md

 PCs roll their save behind the DM screen and shouldn't give away any reaction.
 DM will also ask for a memory of the PC before they roll.

 If there are three successes the player will stabilise in that turn but will be unable to rejoin combat till their next one.
+- clarify rejoining with 1 health

 ## Stabilising in Combat
-If a PC is stabilised enough to return to combat (more than 0 health) the PC returns with another level of exhaustion that lasts for an hour.
+If a PC is stabilised (without healing) and returns to combat the PC returns with another level of [exhaustion](https://www.dndbeyond.com/sources/phb/appendix-a-conditions#Exhaustion) that lasts for an hour.

-If a PC stabilises to 0 health i.e. not through any healing, they will gain 1 level of exhaustion.

 ### Player Help
-Another player can use a melee help action once per down, rolling a Medicine Check DC10 to give the downed PC a death saving throw.
+Another player can use a melee help action once per down, rolling a Medicine Check DC10:
 - If successful the downed PC gains one success
 - If unsuccessful, it will count as a fail to their death saving throws